NikkiOfTheValley/MimosaEngine/README.md

 file itself or next to the header files in the `vendor/*` directories.

-Portions of this software are copyright © 2023 The FreeType Project (www.freetype.org).
+Portions of this software are copyright ï¿½ 2023 The FreeType Project (www.freetype.org).
 All rights reserved.